-It is a requirement that any accident or 'near miss' on a visit should be reported immediately (or as soon as reasonably possible) to the Senior Deputy On Call and the necessary documentation be completed.
-If you have any Health and Safety concerns, you must report these on return to the Senior Staff On Call.
-Medical issues to be reported directly to the Health Centre and relevant Houseparents as well as the Health & Safety Manager.
+It is a requirement that any accident or 'near miss' on a visit should be reported immediately (or as soon as reasonably possible) to the Senior Staff On Call and the necessary documentation be completed.
+If you have any Health and Safety concerns, you must report these on return to the Health & Safety Manager.
+Medical issues are to be reported directly to the Health Centre and relevant Houseparents.